anirudh-eka/dashtag/README.md

 Environment Variables
 ---------------------
-Currently the application uses the following variables in the environment (required is marked with *):
+Currently the application uses the following variables in the environment:
 - HEADER_TITLE (default: user's hashtags separated by spaces)
 - HEADER_LINK (default: will link to top of page)
 - HEADER_COLOR (default: #EFEFEF)